intermine/im-docs/docs/database/data-sources/library/index.md

 * orphanet
 * protein-atlas

 See [HumanMine](http://www.humanmine.org) for more information about these datasets.
-Look at [HumanMine's project.xml](https://github.com/intermine/humanmine/blob/master/project.xml) for examples of how to use these sources.
+Look at [HumanMine's project.xml](https://github.com/intermine/humanmine/blob/master/project.xml) for examples on how to use these sources.